Nexis-Network/homepage/content/docs/guides/stepzen.md

 Successfully imported schema postgresql from StepZen
 ```

-The CLI has now created a GraphQL schema based on the tables and data in your Exzo Network database.
+The CLI has now created a GraphQL schema based on the tables and data in your Nexis Network database.
 You can find the schema in the `stepzen` folder at the root of your project.
 The schema is generated in the `postgresql/index.graphql` file.

 <Admonition type="note">
 The **Automatically link types based on foreign key relationships using @materializer** step is essential, as it automatically links the tables based on foreign key relationships, which allows you to query data from the `customer` table and get related data from the `address` table.
 </Admonition>

-The `config.yaml` file stores connection details for the Exzo Network database.
-The StepZen CLI uses this file to connect to the Exzo Network database.
+The `config.yaml` file stores connection details for the Nexis Network database.
+The StepZen CLI uses this file to connect to the Nexis Network database.
 But you need to make two changes to the file:

 ```bash
 configurationset: